yurikoles/homebrew-r2k/README.md

 # Formulae Status

 * GLSLang - OK
-* MoltenVK - Tehre are some linking problems that needs to be addressed
+* MoltenVK - There are some linking problems that needs to be addressed
 * SPIRV-Cross - OK
 * SPIRV-Headers - OK
 * SPIRV-Tools - OK